-If those users don’t exist on that particular Taiga instance (tree.taiga.io or your self-managed Taiga instance), the import process will still go ahead but the link between content and users will be lost and it won’t be recovered even if you add those users afterwards.
+If those users don’t exist on that particular Taiga instance (tree.taiga.io or your self-managed Taiga instance), the import process will still go ahead, but the link between content and users will be lost, and it won’t be recovered even if you add those users afterward.

-Taiga will send invites to all users that are not yet part of the platform and you will be able to track how many invites have been accepted.
+Taiga will send invites to all users who are not yet part of the platform, and you will be able to track how many invites have been accepted.
 You can resend invites as much as you want.

-Whenever you are happy with the number of people that were part of Taiga, either by signing up or accepting your invitation, you can proceed with a project import.
+Whenever you are happy with the number of people who were part of Taiga, either by signing up or accepting your invitation, you can proceed with a project import.
 This way, you will be able to seamlessly start working on Taiga.
-After this, you can safely remove the dummy project since it probably doesn’t provide any value any more.
+After this, you can safely remove the dummy project since it probably doesn’t provide any value anymore.